-Objectives: Since pain reduction is an important concern in childbirth, this study was designed to evaluate the effects of nitrous oxide in comparison with lidocaine on pain relief, during episiotomy repair in primiparous women.
+Objectives: Since pain management is an important concern in childbirth.
+This study was designed to evaluate the effects of nitrous oxide in comparison with lidocaine in terms of pain relief, during episiotomy repair in primiparous women.

-Materials and Methods: A prospective randomized controlled trial method was used in this study and 120 term pregnant women were recruited.
+Materials and Methods: In this prospective randomized controlled trial, 120 pregnant women were recruited.
 The intervention group received nitrous oxide 2 minutes before starting episiotomy repair, until the end of the procedure.
 The control group received 5 mL of lidocaine (2%) before starting the episiotomy.
-The results of the 2 groups were compared with regard to pain intensity using a visual analogue scale (VAS).
-Mann-Whitney, student's t test and chi-square test were used to analyze the data.
+The results of 2 groups were compared with regard to the pain intensity using a visual analog scale (VAS).
+Mann-Whitney, student's t test, and chi square test were used to analyze the data.

 Results: Sixty women were studied in each group.
-Nine participants (15%) in nitrous oxide group, as opposed to 23 participants (38.4%) in lidocaine group had moderate, severe or extremely severe pain intensity (P value = 0.005).
-In terms of satisfaction level, there was no significant difference between 2 groups (P value = 0.713).
+Nine participants (15%) in nitrous oxide group, as opposed to 23 (38.4%) in lidocaine group, had moderate, severe or extremely severe pain (P = 0.005).
+In terms of satisfaction level, there was no significant difference between 2 groups (P = 0.713).